 New York is a high-tax state, and that taxation continues after you retire and no longer depend on a regular paycheck.
 If you have a mix of retirement benefit options, they may or may not be excluded under New York State’s taxation system, but you will have to pay taxes on your IRA distributions if they exceed a certain amount, called the exclusion amount.
-For the 2017 tax year, expect to pay a 4 percent tax rate on your retirement income above that exclusion.
+For the 2018 tax year, the exclusion amount is $20,000.

 If you hold traditional IRAs, you have to pay federal tax on distributions.
 These IRA contributions are made with pretax dollars, so the earnings are taxed federally when you begin taking distributions.
 Depending on your eligibility, you may have fully or partially deducted these contributions.
 Withdrawals from a traditional IRA must start by the time the account holder reaches the age of 70 1/2.
 New York State determines your adjusted gross income for taxes by using your federal AGI.
 However, New York does offer an exclusion for up to $20,000 of income for pensions and annuities, including IRAs, under certain circumstances